Enterprise Dashboard Design Principles

 Deployment Pipeline

-Enterprise Power BI deployments should use deployment pipelines with Development, Test, and Production stages.
-Configure parameterized data sources so each stage connects to its own database environment.
-Implement approval gates between stages and maintain version control through the pipeline's built-in comparison features.
+Enterprise Power BI deployments should utilize deployment pipelines that include Development, Test, and Production stages.
+Each stage must connect to its own database environment through parameterized data sources.

 Frequently Asked Questions